BingqingCheng/ice-in-water/README.md

 Contents:

+* ice-water-dataset.html: an interactive structure-property explorer of the ice and liquid water structures, which is an html file that can run in any standard web browser.

 * ./cp2k/: revPBE0-D3 DFT input files of ice/liquid using CP2K

 * ./vasp/: revPBE0-D3 DFT input files of ice using VASP